Changing Documents

 Following a legal name or gender change, you will need to replace your National Registration Identity Card (NRIC) within 28 days to reflect the new information.

 Singaporean citizens will need a deed poll from a lawyer to effect a legal name change.
-Contact us if you’re looking for a trans-friendly lawyer.
+Feel free to reach out if you’re looking for a trans-friendly lawyer.

-Once you obtain the deed poll, you must apply at ICA within 28 days either online or in person to update your NRIC with your new name.
+Once you obtain the deed poll, you must apply at ICA within 28 days either online or in person to update your NRIC with your new name and an updated photo.
 Replacing your NRIC will cost $60.
 Your passport can be updated at the same time and will cost $70.
 Visit the ICA website for more details.

 If you have not legally changed your gender, you will not be able to change ‘bin’ to ‘binte’ or ‘s/o’ to ‘d/o’, and vice versa.
 However, you can choose to drop those terms from your legal name.
 If you encounter any difficulties, contact us at contacttransgendersg@gmail.com and we’ll see how we can help.